BjornarVass/Recsys/README.md

 # Running of code

+## Running
+For simple runs that are bound to the terminal window, simply call: python [filename]
+If both python 2.x and python 3.x is available in your environment, you might have to replace "python" with "python3"

+An easy way to decouple the running script from the terminal window and write to a logfile, can be achieved by: python -u [filename] &> [logfile] &
+The "-u" flag is used to make the scripts write to the file in "real-time", "&>" pipes stdout and stderr(for potential debugging) and the last "&" decouples the terminal
+The logfile in question will contain the full result tables for each epoch as well as some progress prints.

 ## Files
 inter.py: Recommendation baseline
+inter_context.py: Recommendation baseline extended with time-gap and user context
-temporal_user.py: Proposed model without use of day-time embedding temporal_daytime.py: Proposed model with use of day-time embedding
+temporal_user.py: Proposed model without use of day-time embedding
+temporal_daytime.py: Proposed model with use of day-time embedding

-## inter.py
+## inter.py and inter_context.py
-Set the dataset by commenting out the one to be used in the top of the file, and redefine paths if necessary.
+Set the dataset by setting the "dataset" variable, and redefine paths if necessary.
 Hyper-parameters are all defined in the top of the file and can be tuned for different experiments.
 The session-representation scheme is selected by setting the "use_hidden" variable to True if the use of the last hidden state as session representations is wanted, or False if the average embedding pooling representation is wanted.

 ## temporal_ files
 Same as for the baseline when it comes to datasets and hyper-parameters and session-representation scheme.
 These setups have quite a few more hyper parameters that can be tweaked.